Indoor running tracks: what you need to know

 This is an excellent way to get in a controlled training session regardless of the weather.

 3. Can train in optimal conditions during the winter months

-What are the downsides to indoor track running?
+What are the downsides to training on an indoor running track?

 - It’s boring